 How much does it cost?

-Of course you want to know how much it will cost to get a high quality, professional job done!
+Of course you want to know how much it will cost for a high quality, professional job!

-The Institute of Professional Editors does not provide recommendations on editing pay rates ($ per hour) or work rates (words or pages per hour).
+In June 2020, the Institute of Professional Editors released its first guide to fair hourly pay rates for self-employed editors in Australia here.
+I am a member of IPEd’s Pay Rates Working Party that developed the information, contributing information from my own business workshops for editors, my professional experience as a self-employed editor and additional research.
+However, IPEd does not provide guidance on editing work rates such as words or pages per hour.
 International editing bodies that do provide guidance have such wide ranges it only shows that it all depends on the job and the editor.

 The price for research, review and editing services varies according to the services required and estimated time.
 The more information you provide about your project, the fairer the price is for both you and Right with Rhonda.